MS Engineering Admission

 If you earned your bachelor’s degree outside the United States, you must request that your academic records (called transcripts in the U.S.) be sent directly to the Distance Learning Center from the issuing institution, along with a translated copy if they are not in English.
 Any records received become a part of your permanent student record at the University of Wisconsin-Platteville and cannot be released.
 International transcripts are subject to a course-by-course evaluation.
 UW-Platteville has approved Educational Credential Evaluators, Inc. (ECE) or World Education Services (WES) to complete this evaluation.
 Both require official transcripts/academic records to complete the evaluation.

 If you attended a school outside the United States, follow these procedures:

-- Go to the ECE website and click “Apply Now.”
-Use “Course by Course” for your report option.
+- Go to the ECE or, WES website to request the “Course by Course” report option.